Quadrifolium/OriginalPlanOnWeibo/_posts/WeChat/2017-09-08-WeChat-Toonmax-TV.md

 ![Image](https://mmbiz.qpic.cn/mmbiz_jpg/EXrxYhl6d1cEIxzibLqWuTcwGeLcQw8H0Jib5sSlN9Xicm5zNbcuqFLnHz3QQLVgKn9MQG3GyDmybXRPmiaS11ic48g/640)
 *Words in image:* Rubbing hands with expectation

 Meanwhile, please follow the comics and songs of Yi An Music Club.
-And the most important of all: Follow the WeChat public account <span style="font-weight: bold; color: rgb(255, 76, 0);">“Toonmax fun” (炫动fun)</span>!
+And the most important of all: Follow the WeChat public account **“Toonmax fun” (炫动fun)**!
 We will deliver exclusive news about Yi An Music Club at any time, from new events to everyday details.
 Everything you expect can be found, the only limit is your mind.

 ![Image](https://mmbiz.qpic.cn/mmbiz_jpg/EXrxYhl6d1cEIxzibLqWuTcwGeLcQw8H0a1PwxeQhnqBc6X94LwoWDHUNQJSicpNVophzxwtg6EGiclk1pH0BAZ9Q/640)
 *Words in image:* Gracious, that's awesome